jmuheim/headhunter/README.md

 [![Travis CI](https://api.travis-ci.org/jmuheim/headhunter.png)](https://travis-ci.org/jmuheim/headhunter)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/jmuheim/headhunter/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-Headhunter is an HTML and CSS validation tool that injects itself into your Rails feature tests and auto**magic**ally checks all your generated HTML and CSS for validity.
+Headhunter is an HTML and CSS validation tool that injects itself into your Rails feature tests and auto<strong>magic</strong>ally checks all your generated HTML and CSS for validity.

 In addition, it also looks out for unused (and therefore superfluous) CSS selectors.